Soficity of free extensions of effective subshifts: Preliminaries

 \subsection{Effectively closed subshifts}

 It is often useful to give an explicit notion of effectively closed in order to be able to work with the space $A^{G}$ instead of $A^{\NN}$.
 Let $G$ be a finitely generated group, $S$ a finite set of generators for $G$ and $\ag$ an alphabet.
+Recall that for $w \in S^*$, we denote by $\underline{w}$ its corresponding element on $G$.
 For any $W \Subset S^*$, a map $c\colon W \to \ag$ is called a \define{pattern coding}.
 The \define{cylinder} defined by a pattern coding $c$ is given by